 Before joining the Faith in Place team in July 2014, Samantha worked for a nonprofit social service agency for over 20 years in Administrative Management.
 She is a member of the New Mount Pilgrim Missionary Baptist Church located in the West Garfield Park neighborhood and is a longtime resident of the North Lawndale community.
-Samantha holds a B.A. in Business Management with a concentration in Accounting.
+Samantha holds a Bachelor of Arts in Business Management with a concentration in Accounting.

-"I work at FIP because I want to do my part in helping people to care for our planet.
+"I work at FiP because I want to do my part in helping people to care for our planet.
 I know a little about global warming and why we are getting these severe weather patterns.
-But working at FIP has inspired me to learn more about how I can make a significant difference by becoming a good steward of our beautiful Earth.
+But working at FiP has inspired me to learn more about how I can make a significant difference by becoming a good steward of our beautiful Earth.
 People need to know that we only have this one planet and one chance to get it right!"

 Youth Empowerment Coordinator | he/him

 “The preservation of ancestral form is meaningless without a genuine development program.”
 As an artist, educator, and global meaning maker, Cesar designs artistic and educational programs for youth and young adults to conserve and uphold ancestral forms, which include environments, cultures, and languages.
 This work challenges Western Colonial approaches to education by centering the learner’s identity, embodying youth led approaches, and validating new media as literacy.